coezbay/TestPrepWeb/README.md

 Qualifications Board).
 These materials are used in acknowledgment of ISTQB® as the source and copyright holder in accordance with their guidelines.
 I thank ISTQB® for providing these resources and fully recognize their authorship.

+In addition, I acknowledge the contributions of the authors and those involved in the localization and review of the updates.
+For the 2018 v3.1 update, the team was led by Klaus Olsen, with Meile Posthuma and Stephanie Ulrich as authors.
+The localization and review of the translation updates involved Arne Becher, Ralf Bongard, Milena Donato, Dr. Matthias Hamburg, Andreas Hetz, Tobias Horn, Karl Kemminger, Martin Klonk, Nishan Portoyan, Horst Pohlmann, and Stephanie Ulrich (Lead).
+For the 2018 updates, the team was complemented by Tauhida Parveen (Deputy Lead), Rex Black (Project Manager), Debra Friedenberg, Matthias Hamburg, Judy McKay, Hans Schaefer, Radoslaw Smilgin, Mike Smith, Steve Toms, Marie Walsh, and Eshraka Zakaria, with additional localization and review support from Alisha Bülow et al., Dr. Klaudia Dussa-Zieger, Elke Mai, Atilim Siegmund, Prof. Dr. Andreas Spillner (retired), Sabine Uhde, and again, Stephanie Ulrich (Lead).
+The updates for 2011 were led by Thomas Müller, Debra Friedenberg, and the ISTQB® Foundation Level Working Group, with the 2010 updates led by Thomas Müller, Armin Beer, Martin Klonk, and Rahul Verma.

+I would like to thank all those involved for making this information freely available to the world.

 ## License

 This project is published under the [MIT License](LICENSE.txt).